Cultural Affairs Office

 When it launched in 2017, LCH was designed to support innovative and public-facing ideas that pushed the boundaries of artistic and cultural practice.
 In response to the impact of COVID-19, LCH adapted its focus to meet the needs of a rapidly and inevitably digitized climate.
 Inspired by digital activations across the country, LCH Digital provides up to $2,500 grants to support individual artists, organizations and collectives offering innovative artistic programming in the digital sphere.

-“We congratulate all award recipients as they embark on their projects,” said Debbie McNulty, Director of the Mayor’s Office of Cultural Affairs.
+“We congratulate all award recipients as they embark on their projects,” said Debbie McNulty, Director of The Mayor’s Office of Cultural Affairs.
 “Our creative community continues to inspire and highlight its essential role in our daily lives.”

 This round’s recipients proposed digital curation, live-stream events, and content re-sharing for viewers not only throughout the city of Houston, but across the globe, between May 1 and July 31.
 Several projects showcase Houston’s diversity by mapping the city’s murals, or compiling voices and videos from the public into larger works of art.
 Other projects livestream performances that give audience members creative influence over their content.